-The undersigned, Metropolitan Transportation Authority, acting pursuant to section 1266, subdivision 5 of the Public Authorities Law, does hereby certify that the certificate of incorporation of The Long Island Rail Road Company, created by Chapter 178 of the Laws of 1834, and having been amended by a certificate of incorporation filed by the Department of State, February 8, 1980, and now a wholly-owned subsidiary of Metropolitan Transportation Authority, shall be and is amended to change the location of the principal office so that the certificate provides as follows:
+The undersigned, Metropolitan Transportation Authority, acting pursuant to section 1266, subdivision 5 of the Public Authorities Law, does hereby certify that the certificate of incorporation of The Long Island Rail Road Company, created by chapter 178 of the Laws of 1834, and having been amended by a certificate of incorporation filed by the Department of State, certificate of incorporation filed by the Department of State, February 8, 1980, and now a wholly-owned subsidiary of Metropolitan Transportation Authority, shall be and is amended to change the location of the principal office so that the certificate provides as follows:

-1. The name of the corporation is THE LONG ISLAND RAIL ROAD COMPANY.

-2. The duration of the corporation is:
+- 1. The name of the corporation is THE LONG ISLAND RAIL ROAD COMPANY. - The duration of the corporation is: